Anti-party activities: ANP suspends basic membership of Afrasiab, Bushra

 PESHAWAR: Terming unsatisfactory the reply to the show-cause notice issued to senior party leaders Afrasiab Khattak and Bushra Gohar, the Awami National Party (ANP) on Monday suspended their basic membership.

+She said in her reply that the vagueness of the notice has given rise to speculations and doubts about the transparency of decision making within theparty at the highest level and caused confusion among the party’s rank and file.
 Bushra Gohar had listed some of the issues that she had focused on her in her official and personal capacity and asked the party to identify which one had been the cause of the show-cause notice issued to them.
 The issues she had identified included democracy and human rights, particularly justice and constitutional rights of the Pashtuns, other oppressed nations and vulnerable groups living in the country.
 Other issues highlighted by her are were equal right to education, health and livelihoods, erstwhile Fata’s merger and giving its people fundamental rights, demilitarisation of state and society, campaign against Talibanisation and religious extremism; regional peace and freedom of movement and development.
+“In the absence of a charge-sheet and/or relevant details of the alleged activities, I am genuinely at a loss to give a satisfactory response to the notice issued to me on the directives of the party central president,” her reply stated.

+She had asked the party to convene Central Council or Central Executive Committee’s meeting on party president’s return to the country to discuss the “unspecified allegations” against her.
+When approached for seeking his comments, Afrasiab Khattak said he cannot talk as he was visiting a hospital.

 Political observers believe the suspension of the two leaders was due to their support for Pashtun Tahafuz Movement.
 Mohsin Dawar, Member National Assembly from North Waziristan and PTM leader also tweeted, “So finally ANP suspends the basic membership of Afrasiab and Bushra Gohar for unknown reasons.”Mohsin Dawar too had faced expulsion from the ANP some months ago.